gilstero/EmoryExchange/README.md

 - **Mobile App**: Develop a native mobile app for easier access on the go.
 - **Expanded Services**:  A
-- **Advanced Search**: Implement filters for location, price range, and availability.
+- **Advanced Search**: Implement location, price range, and availability filters.

 ---